dptools/process_offsite_audio/README.md

 ### Next Steps
 * Move from ProNet development server to ProNet production server
 * Complete security review and prod server testing
-* Implement tracking of audio language for TranscribeMe
 * Implement the random selection stage for site review of returned transcripts
-* Handle equipment/software edge cases (such as site using Microsoft Teams?)
+* Handle equipment/software edge cases (such as site using Microsoft Teams?
+Maybe Cisco WebEx?)
+* Add some basic video QC functionality
 * Finalize plans for code monitoring and manual intervention protocols
 * Replicate setup for Prescient

 Aim is to launch this workflow for real data collection at sites beginning in late January 2022.
+Once dataflow and quality control are successfully running, we will then come up with a plan for writing more intensive feature extraction code for this interview datatype.